NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       color: '#E3F0FE'
 About:
   content: >
-    Who decides on the algorithms that shape our society?
-We believe this belongs to all of us.
-At Algorithm Audit, we tackle the value-based questions at the heart of AI and data modelling.
-We specialise in transparent deliberation over technical choices with regard to their real-world consequences.
-As a nonprofit knowledge platform, our team of data scientists, lawyers, and ethicists bridge the gap between industry, academia and public policy, connecting bottom-up experience with state-of-the-art insights.
-Through open-source tools, independent validation, and public sector guidance, we translate knowledge into action.
+    Who decides on the algorithms that shape our daily lives?
+At Algorithm Audit, we believe this belongs to all of us.our team of data scientists, lawyers, and ethicists tackles value-based questions at the heart of AI and data modelling.
+Our focus is transparent deliberation about technical choices and their real-world consequences.
+As a nonprofit knowledge platform, we bridge the gap between industry, academia and public policy, connecting bottom-up experience with state-of-the-art technical insights.
+Through open-source tools, independent validation and public sector guidance, we translate knowledge into action.
 Connect with us to make responsible AI a shared effort.
 Activity_Feed:
   enable: true
   button_text: View more...